-A weekend break in Shrewsbury, Shropshire is perfect in winter or around Christmas time.
-For some reason, people seem to pick Chester or York for a weekend of shopping and eating, overlooking the smaller Shrewsbury.
-But it’s exactly the same deal but without the crowds.
-It has pretty Tudor buildings, a public garden designed by the famous Percy Thrower of Gardener’s World fame, cosy pubs, good restaurants and independent shops.
+A weekend in Shrewsbury, Shropshire is a perfect cosy break for winter or Christmas time.
+Great food and drink, shopping and things to do.
+It’s a pretty Tudor town – like York or Chester but without the crowds.
+For some reason, people seem to pick Chester or York for a weekend of shopping and eating and drinking, overlooking the smaller Shrewsbury.
+But it’s exactly the same deal and a bit nicer in my opinion.
+It has pretty Tudor buildings, a beautiful public garden designed by the famous Percy Thrower of Gardener’s World fame, cosy pubs with roaring fires, good restaurants and brilliant independent shops to spend far too much money in.
 And you can get there easily by train, which means sampling all said cosy pubs is a must.

 The Guardian recently featured Shrewsbury in their top 10 UK towns for winter breaks, similar to their top 10 UK towns list that featured our other favourite, Kirkby Lonsdale.
 There’s obviously a running theme here.